-When you're preparing for the exam, you must get to know all the papers and tasks, so that you know what to expect on the day of the test.
-This will also help you to do your best in the exam - the tasks are carefully designed to let you show all your language skills, but you need to be fully prepared for everything you need to do.
-For example, you must understand what you need to do in each of the questions, so you can follow the instructions carefully.
+When you are preparing for the exam, you should get to know all the papers and tasks, so that you know what to expect on the day of the test.
+This will also help you to perform at your best - the exam tasks are carefully designed to let you show all your language skills, but you should also be fully prepared for everything you need to do in the exam.
+For example, in the Writing test you must keep in mind all the assessment criteria, so that you produce the best answers you can in the time allowed.

 But practice tests alone aren't enough to help you perform really well.
-It's important to concentrate on improving your language and communication skills, to give you the best chance of achieving your goal.
+It's important to concentrate on improving your language skills and communicative ability, to give you the best chance of achieving your goal.

-To help you feel really prepared for Cambridge English: First for Schools, there's a range of free exam preparation resources, including:
+To help you feel really prepared for Cambridge English: First, there's a range of free exam preparation resources, including: